Contact:

 Tool selection and working method

 Low-vibration methods are used for controlled separations under lateral pressure.
 Concrete demolition shear by Darda GmbH enable step-by-step opening of reinforced concrete cross-sections with good control of crack progression and force introduction.
-Concrete splitter by Darda GmbH apply wedge-shaped splitting forces to induce tensile stresses in a targeted manner—useful for relieving massive components or exposing backfilled structures.
+Concrete splitter by Darda GmbH apply wedge-shaped splitting forces to induce tensile stresses in a targeted manner – useful for relieving massive components or exposing backfilled structures.
 Hydraulic power pack by Darda GmbH ensure the energy supply, while steel shear by Darda GmbH or hydraulic demolition shear by Darda GmbH can be used for steel sections, bracing, and reinforcement.
 The selection always follows the construction state, not the other way around.

 Safe sequence under lateral earth pressure

 A robust sequence reduces risks and avoids unwanted redistributions.
 The following practical sequence has proven itself but must always be adapted to local conditions.
+Document assumptions and define clear stop-work criteria in the method statement.

 1. Survey of the existing structure: determine which components take earth pressure, including temporary elements.